 and1

 .
-Smaller values increase computation speed but return results with lower precision.- departure_datetime
+Smaller values increase computation speed but return results with lower precision.
+This parameter has no effect whenpolygon_output = FALSE

 A POSIXct object.
 Please note that the departure time only influences public transport legs.
 When working with public transport networks, please check the